SaidSuliat/PLP-Python-Wk8-Assignment/README.md

 The **COVID-19 Global Data Tracker** is a data analysis project that uses real-world COVID-19 data to visualize and compare global trends in cases, deaths, and vaccinations over time.
 The project is implemented in a well-documented Jupyter Notebook using Python and popular data libraries.

-This analysis provides both visual insights and narrative summaries, making it ideal for presentations, reports, or dashboards.
+This analysis provides both visual insights and narrative summaries.

 ---